-“We need reliable boats in emergency situations,” says Marie Louise Dahlberg from the Sea Rescue Society’s technical department.
-“We’re responsible for 200 boats – everything from jet skis to hovercraft and all-weather boats – and we do our best to be the best and avoid breakdowns,” says Marie Louise.
+– We need reliable boats in emergency situations, Marie Louise Dahlberg, from the Sea Rescue Society’s technical department, says and continues; We’re responsible for 200 boats – everything from jet skis to hovercraft and all-weather boats – and we do our best to be the best and avoid breakdowns, Marie Louise says.

-“Our goal is to work with preventive maintenance, quality assurance and the prevention of breakdowns and emergency repairs,” says Marie Louise.
+– Our goal is to work with preventive maintenance, quality assurance and preventing breakdowns and emergency repairs,” Marie Louise says.

-In an organization that is undermanned from time to time, it is important to prioritize properly, to plan for the long term and create procedures so that both instructions and spare parts are available when needed.
+In an organization that is undermanned from time to time, it is important to prioritize properly, to plan for the long term and to create procedures so that both instructions and spare parts are available when needed.

-“The long-term work is about creating conditions that allow everybody to work preventively.
-Everything needs to be in place so that breakdowns are minimized and our efforts can focus on saving lives, not carrying out repairs,” concludes Marie Louise.
+– The long-term work is about creating conditions that allow everybody to work preventively.
+Everything needs to be in place so that breakdowns are minimized and our efforts can focus on saving lives, not carrying out repairs, Marie Louise concludes.